Determine BMW leather color using the VIN – How to find the original color tone

 - Write down your VIN (17 characters)

-- Use a free BMW VIN decoder like mdecoder.com
+- Take advantage of a free BMW VIN decoder like mdecoder.com

-If you are unsure: Many providers offer a free service to determine the color based on the VIN.
+If you are unsure: Many providers offer a free service to determine the color using the VIN.

 Examples of common BMW leather colors